 (c) tailoring NZMS’s products to an individual’s needs.

 3.2 NZMS may also use or disclose personal information in accordance with the approvals you have granted and are required to obtain in our terms of engagement, in the following circumstances:

 (a) where an individual has given consent;

-(c) where use or disclosure is required or authorised by law.
+(c) where use or disclosure is required or authorised by law; or

-3.3 NZMS is committed to the appropriate use of health information .
+3.4 NZMS is committed to the appropriate use of health information.
 Wherever possible NZMS will only use health information about an individual with the individual’s consent.
 Situations where health information may be used without consent may include facilitating the provision of emergency medical treatment or where use or disclosure is required by law or to a foreign person or entity which may not be required to protect the information in the way that provides comparable safeguards to the Act.

 (b) NZMS’s Insurers;